adoptium/aqa-tests/buildenv/docker/README.md

 We assume you have already cloned this repo to your local machine.

-1. Execute get.sh in the test root folder to get all dependencies.
+1. Execute `./get.sh -t .` in the test root folder to get all dependencies.
 2. Build the docker image: `docker build -t openjdk-test .`
 3. If you want to get into the Docker image to manually run tests, the command is:
    `docker run -it -v <path_to_JDK_root>:/java -v <path_to_openjdk_test_root_dir>:/test openjdk-test /bin/bash` , then you could follow the README.md in test root to run tests manually.